Queue Providers

 class MyCustomPubSub implements GenericPubSub<CustomPayload> {

-async publish(topic: string, payload: CustomPayload): Promise<{ id: string }> {
+): Promise<{ id: string }> {

 // Custom publish logic

-console.log('Publishing to', topic, payload);
+console.log("Publishing to", topic, payload);

-return { id: 'custom-id-1' };
+return { id: "custom-id-1" };

 }

-async subscribe(topic: string, handler: (payload: CustomPayload) => Promise<void>): Promise<void> {
+handler: (payload: CustomPayload) => Promise<void>,

 // Wire your consumer and call handler(payload)